Chicago River: Eastland disaster

-In 1915, the SS Eastland, an excursion boat docked at the Clark Street bridge, rolled over, killing 844 passengers.
-Many of the passengers were trapped by moving objects such as pianos and tables.
-The site is now the location of a memorial dedicated in 1989.
-The marker was stolen in 2000 and replaced in 2003.
-There are plans to build an outdoor exhibit at the site as well.
+In 1915, the SS Eastland, an excursion steam-liner preparing to leave the dock on the south gangway between the Clark Street Bridge and La Salle Street Bridge, rolled over, killing 844 of the more than 2500 passengers.
+The roll of the heavy steamer happened very quickly and many of the passengers were trapped under water by the hull, moving objects such as pianos and tables, the crush of bodies, or their heavy clothes.
+Frantic if disordered rescue attempts ensued and early versions of what may be regarded as trauma teams formed to address the shocking scene.
+The site on the south bank at the southeast end of the La Salle Street Bridge is now the location of a memorial first dedicated in 1989.

 Chicago flood of 1992

-On April 13, 1992, a flood occurred when a pile driven into the riverbed caused stress fractures in the wall of a long-abandoned tunnel of the Chicago Tunnel Company near the Kinzie Street railroad bridge.
+On April 13, 1992, a flood occurred when a pile driven into the riverbed caused stress fractures in the wall of a long-abandoned tunnel of the Chicago Tunnel Company near the Kinzie Street railroad bridge (not to be confused with the Kinzie Street Bridge).
 Most of the 60 mi network of underground freight railway, which encompasses much of downtown, was eventually flooded, along with the lower levels of buildings it once serviced and attached underground shops and pedestrian ways.

 Bridges

 The first bridge across the Chicago River was constructed over the North Branch near the present day Kinzie Street in 1832.
 A second bridge, over the South Branch near Randolph Street, was added in 1833.
 The first moveable bridge was constructed across the main stem at Dearborn Street in 1834.
 Today, the Chicago River has 38 movable bridges spanning it, down from a peak of 52 bridges.
 These bridges are of several different types, including trunnion bascule, Scherzer rolling lift, swing bridges, and vertical-lift bridges.